Diva712/FFMPEG-Powered-Video-Comrpession-Tool/README.md

-# 🎥 Video Compression Tool using FFmpeg
+# 🎥 FFmpeg-Powered Video Compression Tool

 A fullstack application that enables efficient video compression using FFmpeg, built with React.js frontend and Node.js backend with AWS S3 storage integration.